rbe549/rbe549.github.io/project3spring2023.md

 1. **Break lights and indicators of the other vehicles:** Identify and display the vehicle break lights and indicator signals (See Fig. 11).
 This helps the navigation module in making better lane changing decisions.
 2. **Pedestrian pose:** You need to identify pedestrian pose each frame instead of just classifying them and display them (See Fig. 6).
-3. **Parked and Moving Vehicles:** Distiguish between parked and moving vehicles and display (make it subtle but identifiable).
+3. **Parked and Moving Vehicles:** Distinguish between parked and moving vehicles and display (make it subtle but identifiable).

 <div class="fig fighighlight">